Do you struggle with digestive issues? Statistically, many of us do, and there seems to be an ever-growing array of over-the-counter help.

 Homemade bone broth is an incredibly nutrient dense food and it is also very inexpensive to make.
 Broth is packed with minerals, gut-soothing gelatin and amino acids proline and glycine.
 Broth’s natural gelatin content helps sooth the digestive track and improve nutrient absorption.
 Our children get bone broth from a very early age, as it is also a great natural source of minerals.

 If you aren’t able to make broth, another option (though not quite as good) is to supplement with natural gelatin powder which will confer some of the same benefits.
-Here is more information about the benefits of gelatin powder and how to find a good brand.

 2. Improve Bathroom Posture

 Turns out our bathroom posture may be causing more problems that we realize.
 There is increasing research (and age old evidence) that squatting to use the bathroom is not only more efficient and more natural, but also helps avoid common digestive disturbances (and even bigger problems like hemorrhoids.